NxPKG/khulnasoft-docs/content/analytics/graphql-api/tutorials/export-graphql-to-csv/index.md

 ## Prerequisites

-The tutorial requires a valid Cloudflare API Token with `Account Analytics:read` permission.
+The tutorial requires a valid Khulnasoft API Token with `Account Analytics:read` permission.
 It also expects that account you are interested in is entitled to access Network Analytics.

 Scripts in this tutorial requires Python version 3.6 or higher.

-If you are looking to configure a Cloudflare API Token for a specific account, please refer to [Configure an Analytics API token][2].
+If you are looking to configure a Khulnasoft API Token for a specific account, please refer to [Configure an Analytics API token][2].
 Make sure you have access to the account.

 ## Set up a script with authentication

-The first step is to set up the script and define the variables for further authentication with the GraphQL API using a Cloudflare API token.
+The first step is to set up the script and define the variables for further authentication with the GraphQL API using a Khulnasoft API token.
 The script also provides variables to set the range of data to export.

 This example queries for a seven-day period that ended yesterday.